camunda/camunda-docs/docs/reference/grpc.md

 - if at least one resource is invalid.
 A resource is considered invalid if:
   - it is not a BPMN or YAML file (currently detected through the file extension)
   - the resource data is not deserializable (e.g. detected as BPMN, but it's broken XML)
-  - the workflow is invalid (e.g. an event-based gateway has an outgoing sequence flow to a task)
+  - the process is invalid (e.g. an event-based gateway has an outgoing sequence flow to a task)

 ### `FailJob` RPC